tjrobinson/tjrobinson.net/content/bliki/azure-function-trigger-error/index.md

+---
+title: Azure Functions - The listener for function 'MyTimerFunction' was unable to start
+---

 ```
 2020-12-21T10:09:09.038 [Error] The listener for function 'MyTimerFunction' was unable to start.
 Microsoft.Azure.WebJobs.Host.Listeners.FunctionListenerException : The listener for function 'MyTimerFunction' was unable to start. ---> System.ArgumentNullException : Value cannot be null.
 (Parameter 'connectionString')